taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 <<

-[A few draft notes, by newbie, pc user)]
+[A few notes, newbie interpretation of above)]

-The FTDI driver is for communication between pc and nano via the audio cord that comes with kit.
+The FTDI driver is for communication between pc and nano via the USB cable.
+(Besides recharging the battery, the Nano's usb cable does file transfer, here for loading ﬁrmware to the Arduino FIO.
+(Not to be confused with the audio cord which can be used for data transfer to API on iPhone, iPad, or Mac...)

 Download the xloader.zip ; unzip; the XLoader folder includes avrdude files]